input-output-hk/cardano-tutorials/node-setup/topology.md

 # Block producers and Relays

 There are two types of nodes, _block producing nodes_ and _relay nodes_.
-Each block producing node must be accompanied by several relay nodes.
+Each block producing node must be accompanied by one or more relay nodes.

 To be clear: Both types of nodes run exactly the same program, _cardano-node_.
 The difference between the two types lies in how they are configured and how they are connected to each other: